babashka/pods/README.md

 - `:value`: a return value from the pod var

-The callback `:error` is called with a map containing:
+The callback `:error` is called in case the pod sends an error, a map
+containing:

 - `:ex-message`: an error message
 - `:ex-data`: an arbitrary additional error data map.
 Typically it will contain